flipperdevices/flipperzero-ufbt/README.md

 uFBT is a tool for building applications for Flipper Zero.
 It is a simplified version of [Flipper Build Tool (FBT)](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md).

-uFBT allows you to perform basic development tasks for Flipper Zero, like building and debugging applications, flashing the firmware.
-It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to build your application.
+uFBT allows you to perform basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware.
+It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to compile and debug your application.

 ## Installation

 Clone this repository and add its path to your `PATH` environment variable.
-On first run, uFBT will download and install all required SDK dependencies from `dev` branch of official firmware.
+On first run, uFBT will download and install all required SDK components from `dev` branch of official firmware.

 ### Updating the SDK

 To update the SDK, run `ufbt update`.
-This will download and install all required SDK dependencies from previously used channel or branch.
+This will download and install all required SDK components from previously used channel or branch.

 To switch to a different version of the SDK, run `ufbt update --channel=[dev|rc|release]`.
 Or you can use any not-yet-merged branch from official repo, like `ufbt update --branch=feature/my-awesome-feature`.

 If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt purge`.
-If that doesn't work, you can try to remove `.ufbt` directory manually from ufbt's folder.
+If that doesn't work, you can try removing `.ufbt` subfolder manually from ufbt's folder.

 ## Usage

 ### Building & running your application

 Run `ufbt` in the root directory of your application.
-It will build your application and place the resulting binary in the `dist` directory.
+It will build your application and place the resulting binary in `dist` subdirectory.

-You can upload and start your application on the device using `ufbt launch`.
+You can upload and start your application on Flipper attached over  USB using `ufbt launch_app`.

 ### Debugging

 In order to debug your application, you need to be running the firmware distributed alongside with current SDK version.
-You can flash it to your Flipper Zero using `ufbt flash` (over ST-Link), `ufbt flash_usb` (over USB) or `ufbt flash_blackmagic` (using Wi-Fi dev board running Blackmagic firmware).
+You can flash it to your Flipper using `ufbt flash` (over ST-Link), `ufbt flash_usb` (over USB) or `ufbt flash_blackmagic` (using Wi-Fi dev board running Blackmagic firmware).

 You can attach to running firmware using `ufbt debug` (for ST-Link) or `ufbt blackmagic` (for Wi-Fi dev board).

 ### VSCode integration

 uFBT provides a configuration for VSCode that allows you to build and debug your application directly from the IDE.
-To use it, run `ufbt vscode_dist` in the root directory of your application.
+To deploy it, run `ufbt vscode_dist` in the root directory of your application.
 Then you can open the project in VSCode (`File`-`Open Folder...`) and use the provided launch (`ctrl+shift+b`) & debugging (`ctrl+shift+d`) configurations.

 ### Application template